Buying a 1955-57 Ford Thunderbird? Here’s what you need to know

 Stout and strong

 Mechanically, the 1955–57 Thunderbirds are simple and have a reputation for being relatively trouble-free.
 As noted above while decoding the VIN and data plate, all T-Birds of this vintage are motivated by a V-8 and could be found with either a manual or an automatic transmission.

 Power output, however, varies quite a bit depending on which particular V-8 engine is under the hood.
-Standard for the first year of production was a 292-cubic-inch unit fitted with a four-barrel carburetor and good for 193 horsepower and 280 lb-ft of torque (manual gearbox), or 198 hp and 286 lb-ft (two-speed Ford-O-Matic automatic), with the latter featuring a slightly higher compression ratio.
+Standard for the first year of production was a 292-cubic-inch unit fitted with a four-barrel carburetor and good for 193 horsepower and 280 lb-ft of torque (manual gearbox), or 198 hp and 286 lb-ft (three-speed Ford-O-Matic automatic), with the latter featuring a slightly higher compression ratio.

 For the next year, the T-Bird would keep a 202-horsepower version of the 292-cid motor in base models (with 289 lb-ft of twist on tap), but also add Ford’s 312-cid engine to the option sheet, which pushed output to 215 horses and 317 lb-ft of torque (manual) or 225 hp and 324 lb-ft (Ford-O-Matic).